 - Wet AMD.
-Marketed competition for wet AMD largely consists of anti-VEGF therapies developed by Roche/Genentech, Inc. (Lucentis, Susvimo, Vabysmo), Regeneron Pharmaceuticals, Inc. (Eylea) and Novartis (Beovu).
-Lucentis biosimilars (Biogen - Byooviz, Coherus Biosciences - Cimerli) are also now marketed.
-Companies with products in development for the treatment of wet AMD include, but may not be limited to, Adverum, Kodiak Sciences, Inc., Opthea, Outlook Therapeutics, Inc. and 4D Molecular Therapeutics. - DR. Currently marketed anti-VEGF competition for DR with DME include Roche/Genentech (Lucentis, Vabysmo), Regeneron (Eylea) and Coherus Biosciences (Cimerli).
-Companies with products in development for the treatment of DR with DME include, but may not be limited to, Kodiak Sciences, Novartis, Opthea and Roche.
-The principal marketed anti-VEGF competition for DR without DME is Roche/Genentech (Lucentis) and Regeneron (Eylea).
-Companies with products in development for the treatment of DR without DME include, but may not be limited to, Kodiak Sciences, Novartis and Roche. - DMD.
-There are currently three companies with marketed branded products to treat DMD.
-Sarepta's products (Exondys, Vyondys, Amondys), PTC Therapeutics' products (Translarna, Emflaza), and NS Pharma's product (Viltepso) are only available in select geographies.
-There are two principal competitive gene therapy products in clinical development from Pfizer, Inc. (PF-06939926) and Sarepta/Roche (SRP-9001).
-Other companies with gene therapies in early development for DMD include, but may not be limited to, Solid Biosciences, Genethon, Ultragenyx and Vertex.

-- MPS II.
+Marketed competition for wet AMD largely consists of anti-VEGF therapies developed by Roche/Genentech, Inc. (Lucentis, Susvimo, Vabysmo), Regeneron Pharmaceuticals, Inc. (Eylea, Eylea HD) and Novartis (Beovu).
+Lucentis biosimilars (Biogen Byooviz, Coherus Biosciences Cimerli) are also now marketed.
+Companies with products in development for the treatment of wet AMD include, but may not be limited to, 4D Molecular Therapeutics, Adverum, Eyepoint Pharmaceuticals, Kodiak Sciences, Inc., Ocular Therapeutix, Opthea, and Outlook Therapeutics, Inc. - DR. Currently marketed anti-VEGF competition for DR with DME include Novartis (Beovu), Roche/Genentech (Lucentis, Vabysmo), Regeneron (Eylea, Eylea HD), and Coherus Biosciences (Cimerli).
+Companies with products in development for the treatment of DR with DME include, but may not be limited to, 4D Molecular Therapeutics, Eyepoint, Kodiak Sciences, Oculis, and Roche.
+The principal marketed anti-VEGF competition for DR without DME is Roche/Genentech (Lucentis) and Regeneron (Eylea, Eylea HD).
+Companies with products in development for the treatment of DR without DME include, but may not be limited to, Eyepoint Pharmaceuticals, Kodiak Sciences, Novartis, Ocular Therapeutix, Ocuphire Pharma, OcuTerra Therapeutics, and Roche. - DMD.
+The principal marketed competition for the treatment of DMD is a gene therapy marketed by Sarepta/Roche (Elevidys).
+Currently marketed exon skipping competition for DMD includes Sarepta (Exondys, Vyondys, Amondys) and Nippon Shinyaku Co., Ltd. (Viltepso).
+There is one principal competitive gene therapy product in clinical development from Pfizer, Inc. (PF-06939926).
+Other companies with gene therapies in early development for DMD include, but may not be limited to, Solid Biosciences, Genethon, Ultragenyx, Insmed, and Vertex. - MPS II.
 The principal marketed competition for the treatment of MPS II is a systemic enzyme replacement therapy marketed by Takeda Pharmaceutical Company, Ltd. and Sanofi (Elaprase).
 Two additional products are marketed in select geographies in Asia by JCR Pharmaceuticals Co., Ltd. (Izcargo) and GC Pharma (Hunterase ICV).
-Companies with products in development for the treatment of MPS II include, but may not be limited to, Avrobio, Inc., Denali Therapeutics Inc., Homology Medicines, Sigilon Therapeutics, Inc. and Takeda. - MPS I. There is one principal competitor with a marketed product for the treatment of MPS I, Sanofi (Aldurazyme).
-Companies with products in development for the treatment of MPS I include, but may not be limited to, JCR Pharmaceuticals Co., Ltd., Orchard Therapeutics plc. and Sigilon Therapeutics, Inc. - CLN2 Disease.
-There is one principal competitor with a marketed product for the treatment of CLN2 disease, BioMarin (Brineura).
-Companies with products in development for the treatment of CLN2 disease include, but may not be limited to, Lexeo Therapeutics, Orphion Therapeutics, Roche and Polaryx Therapeutics.
+Companies with products in development for the treatment of MPS II include, but may not be limited to, Denali Therapeutics Inc., and Sigilon Therapeutics, Inc.